-The verses are mostly done, but there are still some lines that Lennon did not fill in on the demo tape performance.
+The verses were mostly done, but there were still some lines that Lennon did not fill in on the demo tape performance.

 Yoko Ono, John Lennon’s widow, gave Paul, George and Ringo some of his unfinished songs to work on and turn into ‘new’ Beatles tracks for the Anthology project in the mid-1990s.

 - The inside story of why The Beatles really broke up